The Four Polarizations of the $W$ at High Energies: Polarized Propagators and Power Counting

 \subsubsection{Scalar Polarized Propagator for Weak Bosons and Photons}

-The polarization vector for ``scalar'' helicities is tied to gauge fixing.
-The purpose of gauge fixing is to remove unphysical degrees of freedom from predictions for physical processes.
-At the level of Feynman rules, this is realized by the $\lambda=S$ polarization vector~\cite{Halzen:1984mc,Coleman:2018mew}.
-In other words, gauge fixing fixes the form of the scalar polarization vector, and hence the unpolarized propagator via the completeness relationship of Eq.~\eqref{eq:completeness}.
+Polarization vectors for the ``scalar'' helicity carry the remnants of gauge fixing and spontaneous symmetry breaking.
+Since gauge fixing fixes the form of the unpolarized propagator, the completeness relationship of Eq.~\eqref{eq:completeness} fixes the form for scalar polarization vector.